 Sip, don’t gulp, the news.
 The media are on a minute-by-minute, 24 hour news cycle, but that doesn’t mean that you have to be.
 Check or listen to the news once a day (or twice, at most).
 That is enough to stay informed.
 Repeatedly checking the latest infection numbers, or what is (or isn’t) being done to control the spread of the coronavirus will only fuel anxiety and feelings of powerlessness.
 The CDC and Florida Department of Health are your best bets for accurate and up-to-date information.

 Exercise.
 Walk, run, dance, do tai chi or yoga.
 Exercise not only keeps your body in shape and your cardiovascular system strong.
 It also generates endorphins, which can help boost your mood and decrease anxiety.
-Walk in the neighborhood or run in a state park.
+Walk in the neighborhood or go for a run.
 Dance or do yoga in your living room.
 Aim for 30 minutes a day whenever possible.

 Lean in.
 Taking action can help minimize feelings of helplessness and powerlessness.
 Do what you can during this pandemic to help someone else.
 Don’t be a hero, just reach out.
 If you are young and healthy, offer to grocery shop for someone who is older or more vulnerable.
 Smile at someone on your walks around the neighborhood.
 Buy takeout from the local neighborhood restaurant to keep them in business.
 Don’t forget that small actions add up to have a big impact.
 By the same token, if you need help, don’t feel shy about asking for it.
 Many people want to help, but don’t know who needs help or how they can help.